1

 Hello, Shell!

 Welcome to the Shell Scripting Tutorial!
-On the left is a code editor; on the right is a real Linux terminal.
-Files you save in the editor are synced to /tutorial/ on the VM.
+On the top is a code editor; on the bottom is a real Linux terminal.

-Every time you repeat a task in the terminal — renaming files, checking server logs, running builds — you are a candidate for automation.
+Every time you repeat a task in the terminal — processing files, checking log files, running complex builds — you are a candidate for automation.
 A shell script captures those commands in a file so you can re-run, share, and schedule them without retyping anything.
+So learning shell scripting can supercharge your productivity as a developer.

-Shell scripts are the foundation of CI/CD pipelines, Docker entrypoints, deployment scripts, and system administration.
+Shell scripts are the foundation of Continuous Integration / Continuous Delivery (CI/CD) pipelines, Docker entrypoints, deployment scripts, and system administration.
 The skills you learn here transfer directly to real production workflows.

 Two lines every script needs